Laboehm/ME405_TermProject/README.md

 ### Calculations

 We derived kinematic equations that describe Romi’s motion in a nonlinear state-space form.
-These equations define the global \( x \), \( y \), and \( \psi \) (orientation) coordinates of the robot, along with arc length, velocity, and angular velocity.
+These equations define the global \( x \), \( y \), and &psi (orientation) coordinates of the robot, along with arc length, velocity, and angular velocity.

 To determine the system’s physical parameters, we performed a step response test at different PWM duty cycles.
 By measuring the steady-state angular velocity at various inputs, we determined the following key parameters:

 - **System gain:** 0.29 rad/s per % duty cycle
 - **Motor time constant:** 70 ms

 The time constant was determined by analyzing the transient response of the system.
-These experimentally derived parameters were essential for building an accurate model of Romi’s motion.
+The purpose of these experimentally derived parameters was for building an accurate model of Romi’s motion.

 ### System Model

 We implemented a numerical model using an RK4 (Runge-Kutta 4th-order) solver in Jupyter.
 This solver integrated the nonlinear kinematic equations over discrete time steps, allowing us to simulate Romi’s behavior under different inputs.

-The simulation also included a **feedback controller** that adjusted for a reference forward velocity and angular momentum.
+The simulation also included a feedback controller that adjusted for a reference forward velocity and angular momentum.
 This allowed us to predict how Romi would respond to various control inputs and refine our understanding of its motion.

 ### Plots